EDUCATION. GUIDANCE. EMPOWERMENT.

 The end result of her parents’ influences, her formal work and education, and personal experiences with high-conflict divorce is a straightforward (“no BS”, in her words), child-focused, and compassionate approach to family law.
 She has learned that solutions aren’t always linear, and that sometimes you need to get creative in order to reach your goal.
 When you work with Audra, you can expect to be greeted by a down to earth, no-nonsense woman, casually and comfortably dressed when not in court, sipping on coffee and nibbling on the chocolate that she stashes in her desk, purse, and car.
 She won’t waste any time – she knows the hard way that more money spent on legal services is less money for your kids – and you will be required to roll up your sleeves and do some work.
 You need to get all your ducks in a row – your finances, your priorities and your knowledge of your situation and the law – but Audra will be there to act as a navigator, an expert and a trusted advisor throughout all of it.
 In the end, this will empower you as you move through the process of ending your relationship and creating a parenting plan that truly supports your children.

 In addition to her law degree from the University of Manitoba, Audra is also an accredited mediator and family arbitrator.
-She founded both the Audra M. Bayer Law Corp in Winnipeg, Manitoba, and continues to see clients through these practices which are now part of the MacLean Law umbrella.
-However, she is currently based in West Kelowna as a senior lawyer and staff mentor with MacLean Law and is a member of the firm’s management committee.
-She volunteers extensively with the Canadian Bar Association (CBA) – she co-chairs the CBA’s Okanagan Alternative Dispute Resolution Section, chairs the CBA’s Okanagan Family section and sits as a member at large on the National Family and ADR sections.
-She is a co-chair of this years CBABC Provincial Conference, and chairs the CBA’s Okanagan Family section.
+She founded the Audra M. Bayer Law Corp in Winnipeg, Manitoba, and continues to see clients through her practice, which is now part of the FH&P umbrella.
+Audra is currently based in West Kelowna as an Associate Counsel with FH&P Lawyers LLP.
+She volunteered extensively with the Canadian Bar Association (CBA).
 She also sits on the Board of Directors at K and D Transitions, and has acted as a family violence coach for Continuing Legal Education of BC (CLEBC).
 She has been both an organizer for professional development sessions and conferences and a speaker at these events on various family law and access to justice topics.
-She is a member of the Hear the Child Roster.
 And when she’s not campaigning hard for a unified family court in BC, or an overhaul of case conference processes (her Erin Brockovich side comes out every once in a while), Audra unwinds by laughing with family and friends, getting some fresh air with her crew of rescue animals on a hike or in the garden, playing the guitar and listening to music.